 To acknowledge the receipt of a webhook, Docebo expects a 2xx HTTP status code in response or a 3xx HTTP status.
 In any other case, Docebo will mark the sending as a failure.
-Please refer to the Error Management section of this article for more details.
+Please refer to the Error Management article for more details.

 Enabling Extra Data for the Payload

 Depending on your needs, you may want to activate extra data for the payload, so that the information passed to external systems is more detailed.
 Extra data is available for courses, webinars, enrollments and learning plans.
 If you are interested in activating extra data, reach out to your Customer Success Manager or contact us via the Communication Center.

 The extra data section of the payload is identified as extra_data.

 Refer to this article for a complete list of the events managed by the Webhook app.

 All of your webhooks will appear in the list on the main Webhooks page.
 Once created, you can edit any of the information that you configured at any time.
 Scroll your mouse over the webhook in the list, then press the ellipsis icon in the webhook row.
 In the dropdown menu, select the Edit item.

 You’ll be redirected to the configuration page of the webhook, where you can edit any of the fields that you previously configured, including the name, Payload URL, events in the webhook, and the basic auth information.
 When finished with your edits, press Save Changes.

 To delete a webhook, scroll your mouse over the webhook in the list, then press the ellipsis icon in the webhook row.
 In the drop-down menu, select the Delete item.
 Confirm your choice in the pop-up message by flagging that you want to proceed and pressing Confirm.